MicrosoftDocs/Devices-docs/surface/surface-advanced-exchange-replacement.md

 ---
 title: Advanced Exchange replacement for Surface devices
-description: This article explains how use Advanced Exchange to service or repair eligible Surface devices ms.prod: w11 ms.mktglfcycl: manage ms.localizationpriority: medium
+description: This article explains how to use Advanced Exchange to service or repair eligible Surface devices ms.prod: w11 ms.mktglfcycl: manage ms.localizationpriority: medium